Yash-gupta1/OIBSIP/README.md

 Completed On: 28 august 2022
-Last Updated: 28 janusry 2023
+Last Updated: 28 January 2023

-## Objectives

-Build an app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/rLJZrA/.

 **Rule #1**: Don't look at the example project's code.
 Figure it out for yourself.